lelegard/winkbdlayouts/README.md

   range (for instance `b000040c` for the French Apple keyboard in this project).
   Use the Registry Editor to browse through the existing keyboard layout ids at `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Keyboard Layouts`.
-- If possible, add a photo of the physical keyboard layout in the `images` subdirectory.
-For reference only.

 To build the project for all target architectures, run `build.ps1`.
 Run `install.ps1` to install them.